How to be an ecomum without really trying (Part 1)

 There are a variety of chemicals and additives in many of our day-to-day products that are having a huge effect on the environment when washed down the drain and could cause harm to your family if used in the home.
 Whether you are using a cleaning product, make up, toys or food, there is bound to be a product that is not 100% safe for you or the environment, so it is a great idea to switch to eco-friendly products where possible.
 There is a large range of eco-friendly cleaning products as well as kitchen and laundry products available and you will find some of them are cheaper than the mainstream products!
-I use and highly recommend Earth Choice products (from mainstream supermarkets) as well as the range on the Rebel Eco site.
+I use and highly recommend Earth Choice products (from mainstream supermarkets) as well as the amazing ranges on sites like Biome.
 There are eco-friendly options for baby products, make up, toys, craft and pretty much anything you can think of.
 When purchasing toys, try to stick to wooden products or use hand-me-down/second-hand items to avoid purchasing new.

 - Walk or ride instead of driving